reprise-bliss/reprise/reprise/tests/integration.md

-# Magnetron Main Integration Test
+# Reprise Main Integration Test

 This test will go over all of the available features of the command line API and run them on the local host.
 To prepare for this, the user executing this test must have write access to the `/srv/` directory.

-The API of the repository class (`magnetron.repository.Repository`) is quite similar to the command line api implemented in (`magnetron.__main__`), which is tested separately.
+The API of the repository class (`reprise.repository.Repository`) is quite similar to the command line api implemented in (`reprise.__main__`), which is tested separately.

 ## GPG

-Before we get into Magnetron itself, we need to look at GPG.
-Magnetron uses the default GPG key pair to sign packages, and any user wanting to download packages needs to add the public key using `apt-key`.
+Before we get into Reprise itself, we need to look at GPG.
+Reprise uses the default GPG key pair to sign packages, and any user wanting to download packages needs to add the public key using `apt-key`.